-- 2.1.1.
-RSE and Health education are coordinated by the Head of RSHE who is responsible for the overall planning, implementation and review of the programme. - 2.1.2.
-RSE and Health education will be conducted in accordance with legislation and DfE statutory guidance2 and will be monitored and reviewed on an annual basis. - 2.1.3.
-The majority of the programme will be through discreet RSHE lessons, timetabled for one hour per week, and be supported by the delivery of the national curriculum in citizenship, science, physical education and computing.
+- 2.1.
+RSE and Health Education are coordinated by the head of RSHE who is responsible for the overall planning, implementation and review of the programme. - 2.2.
+RSE and Health education will be conducted in accordance with legislation and DfE statutory guidance and will be monitored and reviewed on an annual basis. - 2.3.
+The majority of the programme will be through discrete lessons, timetables for one hour per week and be supported by the delivery of the national curriculum in Citizenship, Science, Physical Education and Computing.
 Pupils can be taught in mixed ability, mixed gender or single sex groupings.
-There will be additional expert input from external agencies.
+There will be additional expert input from external agencies. - 2.4.

-2.2.
-Content

 In Relationships and Sex Education (RSE) we teach pupils about: